LynnSpyre/BlankPresetsForUnivrm/README.md

 ## Instructions

-Everything below assets belongs in your project.
-Drop it in.
-Let it overwrite things.
-Be good to each other
+**Step 1** Unzip the contents of this file to the assets folder of your project.
+If you drag it directly into your project in Unity, the system will move it to a safe location where it doesn't overwrite anything.
+But overwriting key pieces of Univrm is what we want to do.

+**Step 2** There really isn't a step 2.
+Just load up your unity project, and let it adjust to your modified code.